uniqueuser-name/DV-shenanigans/README.md

 Use VeinFindr(TM)!

 ### WARNING!
 Consider this before usage:
 Looking for sweet spots to mine is a good part of the gameplay!
 It is semi-random and nothing beats the feeling of finally locating one.

-This tool provides a way to decrease the effort and time taken for this, which MIGHT KILL THE FUN!
+This tool provides a way to decrease the effort and time taken for this, albeit it's still somewhat tricky to find the right spot.

+Anyway, be warned: it MIGHT kill the fun!

 I am considering adding a balanced version of this tool by incorporating it as a mod in-game.(somehow).
 All suggestions and requests are welcome!